2021 Big Sky Real Estate Report – Big Sky Market Data You Need To Know

-Big Sky’s overall closed residential sales (chart 4) began slowing March 2020 at the onset of the Coronavirus scare, but began increasing in June 2020, perhaps in response to the pandemic and people’s desire to flee densely-populated regions of the US.
+Big Sky’s overall closed residential sales (chart 4) began increasing in June 2020, three months after the onset of the Coronavirus pandemic, perhaps people fled densely-populated regions of the US.

-Closed sales for all residential Big Sky real estate (chart 4) decreased from 295 in March 2019 to 271 in March 2020 (this trend had been on a dramatic decline since March 2020, perhaps due to early Covid-19 economic concerns.
+Closed sales for all residential Big Sky real estate (chart 4) has been increasing since June 2020.
+This trend had been on a dramatic decline since March 2020, perhaps due to early Covid-19 economic concerns.

 Looking Back At The Big Sky Real Estate Market

 In January 2018 median sales prices were at $515,000 and one year later, January 2019, they had risen $192,000 to $707,000 (chart 1).

 From January 2017 to January 2018, the median sales price for residential real estate in Big Sky went from $415,000 to $515,000, a $100,000 increase in one year.

 The number of properties for sale in Big Sky generally increases in late summer/fall as owners anticipate the winter buying season.

 The number of homes for sale (chart 2) began dropping in